-Ed currently serves on the board of Brightwood Capital Advisors which manages several funds that provide credit, particularly senior debt, to small and medium sized businesses.
+Ed also serves on the board of Brightwood Capital Advisors which manages several funds that provide credit, particularly senior debt, to small and medium sized businesses.

 From 2010-13, Ed served on the Board of Directors of SuperMedia Inc., one of the largest yellow pages directory publishers in the US, until its merger with Dex One to form Dex Media.
 He chaired the board's Nominating & Corporate Governance Committee and served on the Audit Committee.

 From 2006-09, he served on the Board, chaired the Risk Committee, and sat on the Audit Committee of Churchill Financial, a commercial middle market finance and asset management company.
 He then served as Advisor to the CEO and Board until the company was sold in May 2010 to Olympus Partners.

 For 11 years beginning in 2002, Ed served on the Budget & Administration Committee of the Combined Jewish Philanthropies of Greater Boston, and on its Board of Directors from 2009-12.
 He currently serves on the Board of Directors of Congregation Kadimah-Toras Moshe.